EllenMengqiXu/Automation/README.md

 ---

-This project focused on how to use automation brower tool - selenium to download file from website on a daily basis.
+This project focused on how to use automation brower tool - selenium to test websites.

 **Prerequisites**
 1. Java